conneroisu/semanticrouter-go/README.md

 	"fmt"
 	"os"

-	semantic_router "github.com/conneroisu/go-semantic-router"
-	encoders "github.com/conneroisu/go-semantic-router/encoders/openai"
-	"github.com/conneroisu/go-semantic-router/stores/memory"
-	"github.com/sashabaranov/go-openai"
+	"github.com/conneroisu/semanticrouter-go"
+	"github.com/conneroisu/semanticrouter-go/encoders/ollama"
+	"github.com/conneroisu/semanticrouter-go/stores/memory"
+	"github.com/ollama/ollama/api"
 )

-// PoliticsRoutes represents a set of routes that are noteworthy. var PoliticsRoutes = semantic_router.Route{
+// NoteworthyRoutes represents a set of routes that are noteworthy.
+// noteworthy here means that the routes are likely to be relevant to a noteworthy conversation in a veterinarian appointment. var NoteworthyRoutes = semanticrouter.Route{
-	Name: "politics",
+	Name: "noteworthy",
-	Utterances: []semantic_router.Utterance{
+	Utterances: []semanticrouter.Utterance{
-		{Utterance: "isn't politics the best thing ever"}, {Utterance: "why don't you tell me about your political opinions"}, {Utterance: "don't you just love the president"}, {Utterance: "they're going to destroy this country!"}, {Utterance: "they will save the country!"},
-	},
+		{Utterance: "what is the best way to treat a dog with a cold?"}, {Utterance: "my cat has been limping, what should I do?"}, },
 }

-// ChitchatRoutes represents a set of routes that are noteworthy. var ChitchatRoutes = semantic_router.Route{
+// ChitchatRoutes represents a set of routes that are chitchat.
+// chitchat here means that the routes are likely to be relevant to a chitchat conversation in a veterinarian appointment. var ChitchatRoutes = semanticrouter.Route{
 	Name: "chitchat",
-	Utterances: []semantic_router.Utterance{
+	Utterances: []semanticrouter.Utterance{
-		{Utterance: "how's the weather today?"},
-		{Utterance: "how are things going?"},
-		{Utterance: "lovely weather today"},
+		{Utterance: "what is your favorite color?"},
-		{Utterance: "the weather is horrendous"},
+		{Utterance: "what is your favorite animal?"},
-		{Utterance: "let's go to the chippy"},
 	},
 }